14 Mar Men In Relationships : A Therapy Group For Men

 As men, we continue to struggle in our relationships with women, as Peter Marin observed forty years ago, in part because we are isolated from the support and nurturing, in Marin’s words, of “a community of loving male comrades.”
 Often, absorbed in our roles as workers and husbands and fathers, we don’t begin to know how to even locate such a community.

 As men, we were not socialized to share our struggles and our “quiet desperation,” in Thoreau’s words, with other men.
 Terrence Real, in his book, I Don’t Want To Talk About It, writes, ‘Men are not supposed to be vulnerable.
 Pain is something we rise above.” (p.
 22).
 As we encounter problems—often in the relationships that matter most to us—we are hesitant to voice our pain, and lack a community of comrades who can resonate with our situation and provide us with much needed support.

 M. Scott Peck began his best seller The Road Less Traveled with the sentence, “Life is difficult.”
 Yes, life is difficult and being a man is difficult.
 “Fearing subjugation,” in Terrence Real’s words, it is hard to know when to take a stand in our relationships, or when to yield.

 This is a group for men who wish to better understand ourselves and improve our relationships.
-In each group meeting, men will be encouraged to explore common relationship issues and concerns.
+In each group therapy meeting in Nashville, TN, men will be encouraged to explore common relationship issues and concerns.
 We will support each other as we learn more about our feelings and our needs.
 We will learn from and become comrades for each other.